Well, it wasn’t quite like that.

 Here’s what I’d like to know: Why?
 Well, maybe not exactly why.
 There’s no particular mystery about why a prisoner would want to escape.

 What I’m looking for is the intention: When did these guys form the intention to split?
 Was it something that happened that night?
 Or did they join Sounds, Inc. with the intention of making a break if the chance arose?
-Did anyone else in the band know the were going to do it?
+Did anyone else in the band know they were going to do it?

 While the musicians, the real musicians, not these jiveass trumpet manipulators, weren’t stars, they were good musicians.
 They must have known these guys weren’t up to standard.
 So why’d they even let them on stage?
+Where they in on it?